agata-sm/6257_shRNAscreen/training-3iii2023.md

 ### Running the shRNA seq processing pipeline

+:office: :globe_with_meridians:
+This part is run on a remote server, i.e. Rackham.
+You are already logged to Rackham.

 It is most practical to run the pipeline in the background.
 (In fact this is the only viable way.)
 This protects the run from accidental session interruption - for example when you connect remotely to the server and the session disconnects.

 You can use several programs to achieve this, in this example we use screen, which is usually already installed in any Linux distribtion.